Version: SG FLX

 How it Works

-All data which resides in an encrypted index is stored encrypted on disk.
-No one without the correct decryption key can read or modify the data of encrypted indices.
-The decryption key is only held in memory on the cluster nodes and never stored on the disk of the server.
+All data residing in an encrypted index is stored encrypted on disk.
+No one without the correct decryption key can read or modify the data within encrypted indices.
+The decryption key is held only in memory on cluster nodes and is never stored on the server’s disk.

-The plugin also provides encrypted snapshots functionality for backing up data.
+The plugin also provides encrypted snapshot functionality for backing up data.
 An encrypted snapshot can contain both encrypted and non-encrypted indices.

 Preconditions and Limitations